B9R9/dashboard-quasar/README.md

 ## 📄 License

-This project is proprietary and confidential.
-All rights reserved.

 **Restrictions:**
 - No unauthorized distribution
 - No commercial use without permission
-- Internal use only

-For licensing inquiries, contact: [your-email@example.com]
+For more info, contact: baptiste.riffard@gmail.com

 ---